 \section{Abstract}

 In this paper, we consider a problem of sampling a Wiener process, with samples forwarded to a remote estimator over a channel that is modeled as a queue.
 The estimator reconstructs an estimate of the \emph{real-time} signal value from causally received samples.
 We study the optimal \emph{online} sampling strategy that minimizes the mean square estimation error subject to a sampling rate constraint.
 We prove that the optimal sampling strategy is a threshold policy, and find the optimal threshold.
 This threshold is determined by how much the Wiener process varies during the random service time and the maximum allowed sampling rate.
-Further, if the sampling times are independent of the observed Wiener process, the optimal sampling problem reduces to an age of information optimization problem that has been recently solved.
-This reveals an interesting connection between age of information and remote estimation.
-Our comparisons show that the estimation error of the optimal sampling policy can be much smaller than those of age-optimal sampling, zero-wait sampling, and classic periodic sampling.
+Further, if the sampling times are independent of the observed Wiener process, the above sampling problem for minimizing the estimation error is equivalent to a sampling problem for minimizing the age of information.
+This reveals an interesting connection between the age of information and remote estimation error.
+Our comparisons show that the estimation error achieved by the optimal sampling policy can be much smaller than those of age-optimal sampling, zero-wait sampling, and periodic sampling.